Peanut Butter Chocolate Chip Cookies

 - In the bowl of a stand mixer or with an electric hand mixer, cream together the peanut butter, butter, brown sugar and sugar until well combined.

-- Scrape the sides of the bowl and add in the egg.
+- Scrape the sides of the bowl and add in the egg and vanilla.
 Mix until combined.

 - Add the flour, baking soda and salt, mix until the sticky dough forms.